After receiving a court order for alimony, you may have felt considerable relief knowing your financial situation will include regular income.

 To take care of a child

 Judges should always have the best interests of the children in mind when making any divorce decisions involving them.
-If you have a child with special needs or a disability of some kind, and you cannot work and take care of your child’s needs, the judge may order enough alimony to enable you to stay home with your child.
+If you have a child with special needs or a of some kind, and you cannot work and take care of your child’s needs, the judge may order enough alimony to enable you to stay home with your child.
 This is likely to be in addition to child support.